wp-plugins/my-waze/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Waze navigation button to your mobile Wordpress site.
+Add a Waze navigation button to your mobile Wordpress site and get visitors navigate to your location in a click !

 == Description ==